APEGA Publications & Important Documents

 APEGA Annual Reports

-Each spring, APEGA produces a report of its activities, statistics, and finances, which it submits to the Alberta Legislature.
-This is a requirement of the Engineering and Geoscience Professions Act and the Minister of Labour, who is responsible for APEGA.
+Each spring, as required by the Engineering and Geoscience Professions Act, APEGA produces a report of its activities, statistics, and finances, which it submits to the government of Alberta to present to the Alberta Legislature.

 Past Annual Reports

 - 2021 Annual Report | 2021 Financial Statements (PDF)

 - 2020 Annual Report | 2020 Financial Statements (PDF)